redips789/redips789.github.io/docs/spring-certification/Spring-MVC-REST.md

 }
 ```

-You can use @RequestBody in combination with javax.validation.Valid or Spring’ s @Validated annotation, both of which cause Standard Bean Validation to be applied.
-By default, validation errors cause a MethodArgumentNotValidException, which is turned into a 400 (BAD_REQUEST) response.
+You can use `@RequestBody` in combination with javax.validation.Valid or Spring’ s `@Validated` annotation, both of which cause Standard Bean Validation to be applied.
+By default, validation errors cause a `MethodArgumentNotValidException`, which is turned into a 400 (BAD_REQUEST) response.
-@ResponseBody
+`@ResponseBody`
-You can use the @ResponseBody annotation on a method to have the return serialized to the response body through an HttpMessageConverter.
+You can use the `@ResponseBody` annotation on a method to have the return serialized to the response body through an `HttpMessageConverter`.
 The following listing shows an example:

 ```java
 @GetMapping("/accounts/{id}")